Yukkuri-Bob/C65_project_proximal_algorithm/README.md

 The data in report were generated in a personal computer running Ubuntu 20.04.
 The computer contains an Inter i7-10700f, Nvidia RTX 3060Ti and 32GB RAM.

 For experiment 1, each option of data sets spends 10 minutes.
-For experiments it may needs 2 hours in the previous mentioned computer.
+For experiment 2 it may needs 2 hours in the previous mentioned computer.

 ## How to use